danidorfman1234/danidorfman.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I'm a CS PhD student at Tel Aviv University.
+I'm a Postdoc at Max Plank Institure for Informatics, Saarbrüken.
 My research interests lie in optimization and the design and analysis of algorithms.
+I recently lost a bet 😅
 {style="text-align: justify;"}